wp-plugins/w2ski-widget/readme.txt

 The plugin provides a WordPress widget available to use and also a shortcode so that you can integrate the where2ski.net widget anywhere on your website.

+What is Where2Ski.net?

+http://where2ski.net is a website that provides easy comparison of Ski Resorts.
+Whenever you are debating with your friends which place to go to skiing, you can use this handy little website to get all the stats that you need in one convenient place.
+No more surfing on tens of websites looking for the right info.

 == Installation ==